ti-bone/tg-antibot/README.md

 There are a large number of spam bots in Telegram at the moment, which pretend to be regular bots with interesting functionality, using your chat as a place for advertising, thereby spoiling the situation in the chat.
 This bot allows you to block these brazen advertisers, thereby preserving the chat from the essential and often deceptive advertising.
 Please keep in mind that the bot itself does not distribute advertising, but only fights it

-If a bot with a name matching the filters joins the chat, it will be banned.
+If a bot with a name matching the filters joins the chat - it will be banned.

 If the bot sends a message that matches the filters - it will be banned